noahehall/theBookOfNoah/0current/security/websecurity.md

 ### injection attacks

-- basics
 - when the attacker injects external cpde into an application in an effort to take control of the application or read sensitive data
 - server-side code has no reliable way of telling whether a crit or a browser generated an http request
   - waste of time checking the `User-Agent` header

 #### SQL Injection attacks

 - target websites that use an underlying SQL database whereby the aplication constructs data queries in an insecure fashion
+  - i.e. code that doesnt security construct SQL strings when communication with a SQL database
 - allowing an HTTP request to pass data into sql queries that cause the db driver to perform arbitrary actions
 - i.e. use control characters that have special meaning in SQL statements to jump out of context and change the whole semantics of the SQL statement